-Due to the anonymizing nature of these tools, many VPN’s connections are rejected by most websites that have security in place to require identifying information.
-In addition, UWGB also requires ‘identity’ information when users are accessing university resources such as Library databases (EZ Proxy) and Remote Lab / Remote Desktop.***
+***NOTE: Due to the anonymity provided, many VPN connections are rejected by most websites that have security in place to require identifying information.
+In addition, UWGB also requires identity information when users are accessing university resources such as the library databases (EZ Proxy) and Remote Lab / Remote Desktop.***

-Information Technology staff are unable to provide support for third-party VPN tools aside from disabling them to verify connectivity.
+***NOTE: Information Technology staff are unable to provide support for third-party VPN tools aside from disabling them to verify connectivity.***

 1. Highlight the icon for the VPN service you want to disable.